Kimberlee97/tp/docs/UserGuide.md

 ## Editing Your Contacts

-Homey lets you update existing contact details such as phone number, address, transaction stage, relation, remark, or meeting — all in one simple command.
+Homey lets you update existing **active** contact details such as phone number, address, transaction stage, relation, remark, or meeting — all in one simple command.

 **General editing behaviours:**